 The venation of the wings is used in identification to species level, however there is disagreement between entomologists in naming the veins, so identification for a beginner is usually easiest using illustrations.

 The nymphs (see Aeshna grandis left) are aquatic, carnivorous and sluggish, and are usually found in slow moving or still water.
 On hatching from the eggs the larvae start feeding at once.

-They have a prehensile lower lip (called the mask) which is folded under the head at rest (see the drawing above and the photograph below).
+They have a prehensile lower lip (called the mask) which is folded under the head at rest (see the drawing above and the photograph left).
 This has moveable teeth, and the whole thing can shoot out at great speed to grab prey.
 The mask is shot forward by a rapid increase in blood pressure.
-In the photograph below the mask is partially extended.
+In the photograph on the left the mask is partially extended.